AnthonyEdmonds/laravel-find/README.md

 }
 ```

-You may utilise the `$user` parameter to further refine the search to the current User.
+You may utilise the `$user` parameter to further refine the search to the current user.

 ### Find